Source GM Core pg. 102

 Damaging a Hazard

 Hazards’ AC, applicable saving throw modifiers, Hardness, HP, and BT are listed in their stat blocks.
 A hazard that doesn’t list one of these statistics can’t be affected by anything targeting that statistic.
-For example, a hazard that has HP but no BT can’t be broken, but can still be destroyed.
+For example, a hazard that has HP but no BT can’t be broken, but it can still be destroyed.
 Hazards are immune to anything an object is immune to unless specifically noted otherwise, and they can’t be targeted by anything that can’t target objects.
-Some hazards may have additional immunities, as well as resistances or weaknesses.
+Some hazards might have additional immunities, as well as resistances or weaknesses.

 Attacking a Hazard

-If someone hits a hazard—especially if it’s a mechanical trap—they usually trigger it, though you might determine otherwise in some cases.
+If someone hits a hazard—especially if it’s a mechanical trap— they usually trigger it, though you might determine otherwise in some cases.
 An attack that breaks the hazard might prevent it from triggering, depending on the circumstances.
 If the hazard has multiple parts, breaking one part might still trigger the trap.
 For example, if a trap has a trip wire in one location and launches an attack from another location, severing the trip wire could still trigger the attack.
 Destroying a trap in one blow almost never triggers it.
 These rules also apply to most damaging spells or other effects in addition to attacks.

 Repairing a Hazard